rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

     Copy skc_library.tar skc_library.sha2 and skclib_untar.sh to a directory in SGX Compute node ./skclib_untar.sh
-    Update the following in skc_library.conf (SCS IP Should be set to CSP SCS IP)
+    Update create_roles.conf with the following
-    - IP address for CSP side services
+    - IP address of AAS deployed on Enterprise system
+    - Admin account credentials of AAS deployed on Enterprise system
+    - Permission string to be embedded into skc_libraty client TLS Certificate
+    - For Each SKC Library installation on a SGX compute node, please change SKC_USER and SKC_USER_PASSWORD

+    ./skc_library_create_roles.sh
+    Copy the token printed on console.
+    Update skc_library.conf with the following
-    - IP address for Enterprise side services
+    - IP address for CMS and KBS services deployed on Enterprise system
-    - AAS Admin credentials
+    - CSP_CMS_IP should point to the IP of CMS service deployed on CSP system
+    - CSP_SCS_IP should point to the IP of SCS service deployed on CSP system
-    - Hostname of the system where KBS is deployed
+    - Hostname of the Enterprise system where KBS is deployed
-    - skc_library user credentials
-    ./deploy_skc_library.sh
+    - For Each SKC Library installation on a SGX compute node, please change SKC_USER (should be same as SKC_USER provided in create_roles.conf)
+    - SKC_TOKEN with the token copied from previous step ./deploy_skc_library.sh

 #### Deploying SKC Library as a Container